Fee Waiver: Details about obtaining an LSAT or CAS fee waiver are included in the LSAT/CAS Registration and Information Book or at www.lsac.org.

 When to Apply

-The Admissions Committee typically begins admitting applicants by December and completes the majority of its work by April.
+The Admissions Committee typically begins admitting applicants by November and completes the majority of its work by April.
 The opportunity for gaining admission may be reduced if an application is completed after March 15.
 All completed applications are carefully reviewed in their entirety to determine whether the applicant possesses the academic preparation and motivation to successfully complete a rigorous law school curriculum.
 Committee members attempt to gauge each applicant's prior academic performance, expected performance, and writing skills.
-While LSAT scores and undergraduate GPA are important factors, the Admissions Committee also considers personal statements, letters of recommendation and supplemental materials.
+While LSAT scores and undergraduate GPA are important factors, the Admissions Committee also considers personal statements, letters of recommendation, and supplemental materials.

 It is recommended that applicants apply in the fall preceding the year they wish to enroll.
 Typically, an applicant can expect a decision on their application within 4 weeks of their application being complete or from the time the Committee begins its review work, whichever is later.

 Credential Assembly Service (CAS) Electronic Application: CAS registrants may access our electronic application through the CAS service.
 CAS Electronic Applications incorporate a common information form and flow-as-you-go features that allow users to answer common law school application questions to multiple law schools.
 Please check the Law School Admissions Council's website at www.lsac.org to find out more about this product.
 There is currenlty no fee charged by Western New England University School of Law to apply.

 If you are unable to apply electronically and wish to access a paper application, please contact our Admissions Office at 413-782-1406.

 LSAT, CAS and Prior Academic Work